Kentucky remembers tornado victims as rebuilding continues

 “It’s more than encouraging,” said Jenny Beshear Sewell, the mayor-elect of Dawson Springs and a cousin of Kentucky Gov. Andy Beshear.
 “In a storybook, it is like the turn to the next chapter.
 That’s how it feels.
 That’s what it looks like.”

-On Saturday, the governor will lead commemorative events recalling the horrifying opening chapters of the tragedy.
-The gatherings in Dawson Springs, Mayfield and Marshall County will remember those who died and pay tribute to the rescue workers who pulled people from the wreckage — as well as the volunteers who have pitched in for the massive rebuild.
+On Saturday, the state’s Democratic governor led commemorative events in western Kentucky recalling the horrifying opening chapters of the tragedy.
+The gatherings remembered those who died and paid tribute to the rescue workers who pulled people from the wreckage — as well as the volunteers who have pitched in for the massive rebuild.

-“Nothing I’ve ever seen had prepared me for what I saw in first light that day,” Beshear said leading up to the anniversary.
-“As we continue to mourn those we lost, my faith tells me that while we may struggle with the whys — why does it hit us, why do human beings suffer — we see God’s presence in the response.”
+At the ceremony in Mayfield, the governor recalled scenes of destruction he saw one year ago in the town as “more devastating than anything I’ve ever seen in my life.”
+Neighbors dug through rubble to pull people out, and first responders worked long hours while not knowing if their own homes were still standing, he said.

+“What I often tell people when it seems like maybe we’ve lost our hope in humanity — if you get to that point, just watch what people are doing right after something as devastating as these tornadoes,” Beshear said.
+“Watch how they’re trying to help.
+Watch how the things that we were arguing about a month before don’t matter at all.
+And how our goodness shines through.”

 A full year later, the help keeps coming.